 New procedures help sensitivity, too.
 Those who grind their teeth at night can ask about a mouth guard to wear over their teeth.
 The guard keeps you from grinding away your enamel in your sleep.
 If sensitivity occurs in a tooth with an old silver filling, your dentist can redo the filling.
 Silver transmits hot and cold, so replacing a big silver filling with new material can eliminate pain.
 If your tooth cracked, ask for a non-silver filling immediately to plug root exposure.

 Finally, see your dentist biannually for cleanings.
 She can catch causes of sensitivity, such as plaque build-up, before they worsen.

-For more about dental hygiene, see the links on the next page.
+For more about dental hygiene, see the links below.

 - ADC Dental Group.
 "5 Ways to Care for Sensitive Teeth."
 Adcofjoplin.com.
 Aug.
 3, 2011.
 (Aug.
 26, 2011). http://adcofjoplin.com/2011/08/03/5-ways-to-care-for-sensitive-teeth/

 - Carr, Alan, DMD.
 "When to brush your teeth: Is there a time that's best to brush your teeth?
 After certain foods?"
 Mayoclinic.com.
 Aug.
 31, 2010.
 (Aug.
 26, 2011). http://www.mayoclinic.com/health/brushing-your-teeth/AN02098

 - Hendrick, Bill.
 "Brushing Too Hard Causes Sensitive Teeth: Dentists in Survey Say Acidic Foods and Drinks Also Lead to Sensitive Teeth."
 WebMD Health News.
 Nov.
 10, 2009.
 (Aug.
 26, 2011). http://www.webmd.com/oral-health/news/20091110/brushing-too-hard-causes-sensitive-teeth